 That experiment ended at Berkeley in 2014 when a new dean decided that J200 – our core course for incoming students – should be taught differently.
 Mission Local, however, survived and became independent.
 It continues to train young journalists.

 My equally favorite teaching happened in the international travel courses, which I initiated in the Spring of 1991.
 That semester I drove with 16 students to Tijuana.
 For 12 days our reporting team swarmed over the city; we shared a two-bedroom apartment and spent less than $1500 for the trip.
 The experience launched an annual international reporting course; I’ve continued to teach some of the classes, others have been taught by UC faculty or visiting journalists from other countries.
 The program has also generated an in-house magazine, stories for various media, websites and a book.

 My last bit of international travel was running the India Reporting Project, which invites an Indian journalist to spend a semester at Berkeley and prepare students for a reporting trip in India.
 Geeta Anand, the school’s current dean, came out of that project, and it continues to be part of Berkeley’s curriculum as do other international reporting classes.

-As for my own teaching, after 22 years it’s still a work in progress.
-Each new crop of students exposes the fault lines in my well-laid plans.
-Not a year goes by that I don’t change and improve my syllabus.
+As for my own teaching, it was always a work in progress.
+Each new crop of students exposed the fault lines in my well-laid plans.
+Not a year went by that I didn’t change and improve my syllabus.